 Combining the Upper and Middle Ocoee River raft trips gives you 11 miles of adrenalin-pumping Class III-IV rapids.

 The lovely Hiwassee River is a State Scenic River and much more forgiving than the Ocoee.
+The Hiwassee is mostly Class I and II but some sections could be considered Class III depending on water releases from the Apalachia Powerhouse.
 Outfitters offer self-guided river rafting and guided fly and spinfishing in McKenzie drift boats for rainbow and brown trout along with camping facilities and cabins.
 The Hiwassee is also the site of the Tennessee Scenic Rivers Association's summer solo and tandem canoe and kayak school.

 For more information about the Hiwassee and the Ocoee visit our Hiwassee/Ocoee Scenic River State Park page or call 423-263-0050.